EnyaCrocock/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/README.md

 8. What is the total items and amount spent for each member before they became a member?
 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+## What can you practice with this case study?
+- JOINS
+- Aggregate Functions
+- Window Functions
+- CTE's
+- CASE Statements
+- As well as other operators and clauses